Koopman-Assisted Reinforcement Learning: Evaluation

-\paragraph*{Fluid Flow.} This environment approximates the fluid flow past a cylinder, for which we build on the reduced-order model developed by Noack et al.~\cite{Noack2003jfm} used for the testing of Koopman modeling algorithms such as in Lusch et al.~\cite{lusch2018deep} previously.
-The continuous-time dynamics are given by:
+\paragraph*{Fluid Flow.} Approximating the fluid flow past a cylinder, we build on the reduced-order model developed by Noack et al.~\cite{Noack2003jfm}, used for the testing of Koopman modeling algorithms such as in Lusch et al.~\cite{lusch2018deep} previously.
+The continuous-time dynamics are:

 where $\mu = 0.1$, $\omega = 1.0$, $A = -0.1$, and $\lambda = 1$.
 The states $x_{0}$ and $x_{1}$ represent the most energetic proper orthogonal decomposition modes for the flow, and the third state $x_{2}$ represents the shift mode, used for capturing the relevant transients.